Find Out Why Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) Could Soon Become “The Reddit” of the Esports World… & What That Could Mean for Early Investors!

 A Passionate Management Team and Advisors Respected by Gamers

-Here’s a quick look at the key figures behind Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF):
+Here’s a quick look at the key figures behind Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV):

-Menashe Kestenbaum CEO: A passionate gamer, Menashe got his start in video games when he was 13 writing for IGN, where he eventually became a community leader.
+Menashe Kestenbaum, President of Enthusiast Gaming: A passionate gamer, Menashe got his start in video games when he was 13 writing for IGN, where he eventually became a community leader.
 In 2011, Menashe launched his first gaming blog, “Nintendo Enthusiast”.
-In 2014 he incorporated Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF), monetizing and growing the network since.
+In 2014 he incorporated Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV), monetizing and growing the network since.
 Menashee has personally owned and operated gaming websites to a readership of over two million gamers, and has led Enthusiast – growing a writing and community staff of over 84 people.

 The largest gaming network in North America

-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) sits at ground zero of the gaming and esports opportunity.
-With 75 million online visitors per month, Enthusiast Gaming is already the largest gaming audience in North America and growing.
+Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) sits at ground zero of the gaming and esports opportunity.
+Growing the network from one gaming website, Enthusiast Gaming now includes: +85 websites, 900 Youtube Channels, the largest gaming expo in Canada, 8 professional esports teams and over 50 gaming and reaching 150 million online visitors per month, Enthusiast Gaming is one of the largest gaming audience in North America and growing.

 A community of gamers, built by gamers, for gamers

-Unlike corporate sites like IGN and Gamespot, the independent Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) has authentic street cred with gamers.
-Management executives such as Menashe Kestenbaum and Niero Gonzalez are passionate gamers themselves and respected veterans of the industry, with a finger on the pulse of the gaming community.
+Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) management executives such as Menashe Kestenbaum, Steve Maida and Niero Gonzalez are passionate gamers themselves and respected veterans of the industry, with a finger on the pulse of the gaming community.

 Agnostic platform, lower risk opportunity

-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) is an agnostic platform that covers all subsectors of the gaming industry.
+Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) is an agnostic platform that covers all subsectors of the gaming industry.
 Most gaming industry peers like game developers and esports teams put all their eggs in one basket, with significant amounts of upfront capital.
-Enthusiast Gaming’s network strategically covers a variety of topics, content formats, and media platforms which provides a lower risk investment option into the gaming sector
+Enthusiast Gaming’s network strategically covers a variety of topics, content formats, and media platforms which provides a lower risk investment option into the gaming sector.

 This next gaming wave may be unprecedented

-Analysts are now seeing the floodgates starting to open for esports investment, similar to what happened with pot investment a few years back.
-As Chris Parry says, “Pot in 2015 is esports in 2018.”
-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) looks to be well ahead of the curve, building a huge network of authentic gamers willing to spend on both online products and in-person experiences.
+Analysts are now seeing the floodgates starting to open for esports and video game investment, similar to what happened with marijuana investment a few years back.
+2019 video gaming industry revenues are projected to surpass $130B, Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) looks to be well ahead of the curve, building a huge network of authentic gamers willing to spend on both online products and in-person experiences.

 EGLX’s unparalleled momentum

-In the past three years, Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) has grown from one online blog website and a small series of gaming meetups to the largest gaming network in North America.
-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) is still climbing the ranks of the top gaming sites in North America, and has booked an amazing 625% year-on-year revenue growth in its past quarter.
+In the past three years, Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) has grown from one online blog website and a small series of gaming meetups to the largest gaming network in North America.
+Enthusiast Gaming (TSX.V:EGLX) (FSE:2AV) is still climbing the ranks of the top gaming sites in North America and has achieved significant revenue growth year over year.